Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

+During a typical year in A-Rod's career, he would bat 500 times.
+That's $58,000 per at-bat!
 That's more than the average American makes in a year!
-Alex Rodriguez was a great hitter, and we wonder if the cash register noises in his head made it easier or harder to focus?
+Alex Rodriguez was a great hitter.
+I wonder if the cash register noises in his head made it easier or harder to focus...

-Ca-Ching!
+Cha-Ching!
 Another Hit!

-Most people don't make this kind of money in several years of slaving away for 40–50 hours a week at their desks!
+A-Rod averages 154 hits a year in his career, that's an amazing $188,311 per hit!
+Most people don't make this kind of money after several years of slaving away for 40–50 hours a week at their desks!

 Of course, most people couldn't get one hit at the plate in a million tries either.

-Doubles: $1,054,545 for each two bagger
+- Doubles: $1,054,545 for each two-bagger

-Home Runs: $852,941 each if he hits 34
+- Home Runs: $852,941 each if he hits 34

 Now that we see the numbers, it's clear why A-Rod would fist pump every time the ball went over the fence.
-He could buy a couple new Lamborghinis with each home run!
+He could buy a couple of new Lamborghinis with each home run!

 That's a Lot of Hot Dogs!

 Okay, so we all know that a hot dog costs $6 at the ballpark, and now we know why.
 How many hot dogs could A-Rod buy with one game's salary?
 He could buy 37,179 six-dollar hot dogs after ONE game!